Lone ranger Prannoy eyes glory at maiden World Tour Finals | Sports-Games

 - Thailand

-Star Indian shuttler HS Prannoy will look to display fearless brand of badminton in his quest for glory against the best in the business on his maiden BWF World Tour Finals appearance from Wednesday.
+Star Indian shuttler HS Prannoy will look to display fearless brand of badminton against the best in the business in his quest for glory on his maiden BWF World Tour Finals appearance, here from Wednesday.

-With double Olympic medallist P V Sindhu skipping the event due to an injury, Prannoy emerged as India's lone representative at the year-ending tournament, which was moved from Guangzhou, China, due to the rise in COVID-19 infection.
+With double Olympic medallist P V Sindhu skipping the event due to an injury, Prannoy will be the lone Indian at the year-ending tournament, which was moved from Guangzhou, China, due to the rise in COVID-19 infection cases.

 One of the most consistent Indian players in the circuit this season, Prannoy has been clubbed in Group A along with Olympic champion Viktor Axelsen of Denmark, Japan's Kodai Naraoka and China's Lu Guang Zu.